Question: What is meant by the term "football scouting"?

 Question: What is the difference between Easy-Scout Plus and Easy-Scout Professional?

-Answer: Easy-Scout Plus is software that determines tendencies from "data" that is typed into the computer for each play.
-The data is often transferred to the computer from a scouting form or play calling script.
-Easy-Scout Professional adds video playback, video editing, video analysis and the ability to create cutups and highlight clips.
-With Easy-Scout Pro, a football coach can watch game video in one part of the screen, record the "breakdown" data in another, and link the video and scouting data for each play.
-This makes it possible to quickly retrieve plays and groups of plays for viewing and to produce cutups.
+Answer: Easy-Scout Plus was software that determined tendencies from "data" typed into the computer for each play.
+The data was often transferred to the computer from a scouting form or play calling script.
+Easy-Scout Professional added video playback, video editing, video analysis and the ability to create cutups and highlight clips.
+With Easy-Scout Pro, a football coach was able to watch game video in one part of the screen, record the "breakdown" data in another, and link the video and scouting data for each play.
+This made it possible to quickly retrieve plays and groups of plays for viewing and to produce cutups.

 Question: Where is the video stored in Easy-Scout Professional?

-Answer: Easy-Scout Professional video must be stored in a "folder" that is directly accessible from the Windows computer.
-This can be on the computer's hard drive, on an external, network or flash drive, or in Dropbox, OneDrive or similar applications.
+Answer: Easy-Scout Professional video was stored in a "folder" that had to be directly accessible from the Windows computer.
+This could be on the computer's hard drive, on an external, network or flash drive, or in Dropbox, OneDrive or similar applications.

 Question: What format does the video need to be in ?

-Answer: Easy-Scout Professional can use a few formats, with the best being Windows Media (WMV).
-MPEG 4 video can also be used if "exporting" cutups is not a requirement.
-Independent of the video file format itself, Easy-Scout Professional is designed to work with a single video file per game, rather than individual clips for each play in a game.
+Answer: Easy-Scout Professional supported a few formats, with the preferred one being Windows Media (WMV).
+MPEG 4 video was also supporting for editing and analysis, but could not be used if "exporting" cutups was a requirement.
+Independent of the video file format itself, Easy-Scout Professional was designed to work with a single video file per game, rather than multiple video clips.